sanjar91/OucHH/README.md

 * Open the source code with Android studio
 * Run the app in the Android Studio Emulator or deploy it to an android phone

-### Below are instructions for how to install OucHH hardware:
+### Below are instructions for how to configure and install OucHH hardware code:
 Detailed description of putting together hardware is listed below under **Getting Started Directions**.
 The raspberry pi used within this prototype and any possible future commercial OucHH products will be preassembled.
 However, if you want to create your own hardware below are installation instructions to help you along:
 * First connect the following to your Raspberry pi:
   * Power cable